 Is Johns Hopkins good for pre-med students?

-How can students start preparing for Johns Hopkins in high school?
+How can students start preparing early?

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)